minhajul08/assingment-2-level2/README.md

 - **Foreign Key**: A field in one table that refers to the primary key in another table, creating a link between the two tables and ensuring referential integrity.

+# 4. What is the difference between the VARCHAR and CHAR data types?

+- **VARCHAR(n)** stores variable-length strings up to length n.
+It uses only as much space as needed.

+- **CHAR(n)** stores fixed-length strings of length n.
+If the string is shorter, it pads with spaces.

+# 5. Explain the purpose of the WHERE clause in a SELECT statement.

+## The WHERE clause filters the rows returned by a SELECT query based on a specified condition, so you get only the data that matches your criteria.